iCVTEAM/E3NeRF/README.md

-# E<sup>3</sup>NeRF: Efficient Event-Enhanced neural Radiance Fields from Blurry Images
+# E<sup>3</sup>NeRF: Efficient Event-Enhanced Neural Radiance Fields from Blurry Images
 ## Code
 The new code for E<sup>3</sup>NeRF will be released soon.
 ## Dataset